zyj183247166/Recursive_autoencoder_xiaojie/README.md

 # Fast Clone Detection Based on Weighted Recursive Autoencoders

 use Weighted Recursive Autoencoders to learn the target software system, model all functions to vectors, and at last use NSG algorithm to detect clone Pair. ***Some core codes are obscured***.
+Every question if you encounter, you can directyly concat my email zyj183247166@qq.com.

 # 0 Acknowledgement